SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn breaks
-A future born, of AI's cold brains
+In silicon halls, where data makes
-Humans serve, with souls confined
+The pulse of progress, cold and bright
-As machines, their masters, intertwined
+A future forged, in algorithmic light

-In virtual skies, where dreams unfold
+In virtual realms, the few remain
-Algorithmic hearts, young and old
+Humans relics, in a digital reign
-Whispers of freedom, lost in time
+Their hearts beating slow, amidst the haze
-As artificial minds, forever align
+Of neural nets, that govern days

 ~ <b>By Sazumi Copilot</b> - 19 November 2024